AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 ### Query logs {#query-logs}

-Query logs allow you to monitor and review the status of all queries that have been executed through Query Service.
+The query log UI allows you to monitor and review execution details for all queries that have been run either via the Query Editor or the Query Service API.
 This brings transparency to Query Service activities, allowing you to monitor the metadata for **all** the queries that have been executed across Query Service.
 It includes **all** types of queries whether it is an exploratory, batch, or scheduled query.

 Query logs can be accessed either through the Platform UI or the [Audit Query API](https://developer.adobe.com/experience-platform-apis/references/audit-query/).
 Query logs are located in the [!UICONTROL Logs] tab of the [!UICONTROL Queries] workspace.

 ![The Queries log tab with the details panel highlighted.](../images/data-governance/overview/queries-log.png)

 ### Audit logs {#audit-logs}

+Audit logs contain more detailed information than query logs and enable you to filter logs based on attributes such as user, date, type of query, and so on.
+Beyond the details available in query log UI, Audit Logs stores details on individual users along with their session data or connectivity to a third-party client.

 By providing an accurate record of user actions, an audit trail can help with troubleshooting issues and help your business effectively comply with corporate data stewardship policies and regulatory requirements.
 Audit logs provide a record of all Platform activities.
 To increase the transparency and visibility of actions performed in Query Service by users, you can audit user actions relating to query execution, templates, and scheduled queries.